Gradient RG Flow in Scalar-Fermion QFTs: Conclusion

 Our results do not imply anything about the gradient property of the RG at higher loop orders, and an argument valid to all orders in perturbation theory would be of great importance.
 It was illustrated in \cite{Jack:1990eb, Osborn:1991gm} that if one relaxes the Riemannian requirement on the metric, then the essential relation

 holds in $d=4$.
 The results of our work show that there exists a scheme in which $T_{IJ}$ of \eqref{eq:gradflowT} can be chosen to be symmetric, to the order checked.
+This is also known to be the case even if gauge fields are present \cite{Jack:2014pua, Poole:2019kcm}, at least at the loop orders checked in those works.
 A proof that this can be arranged to all loop orders would amount to a proof of the gradient property of the RG to all loops in $d=4$.
 The extension of this to $d=4-\varepsilon$ and its relevance to the strongly coupled physics of $d=3$ would likely require some new ideas.

 \ack{We thank J.-F.\ Fortin for discussions and collaboration in the initial stages of the project.
 We also thank T.\ Steudtner for sharing with us his results \cite{Steudtner:2025blh} before publication.
 We are especially grateful to H.\ Osborn for enlightening discussions and comments on a draft of this manuscript.
 AS is supported by the Royal Society under grant URF\textbackslash{}R1\textbackslash211417 and by STFC under grant ST/X000753/1.}